What you told us

 - There will be no trial run as part of this proposal.

-There were traffic and pedestrian design elements that were common to both options as set out in the design concept plans.
+There were traffic and pedestrian design elements that were common to both options as set out in the concept plans.

 Street lighting was also considered as part of both proposals.